-Being overworked and underappreciated means employees are unproductive, unhappy and this will ultimately lead them to looking elsewhere.
+Being overworked and underappreciated means employees are unproductive, and unhappy and this will ultimately lead to them looking elsewhere.
 Studies show a sharp decline in productivity when more than 50 hours a week is exceeded, so those employees practically living in the office doesn’t mean you are getting more from them than the person leaving at 5pm.

 Grow, Grow, Grow

-Staff are an Investment
+Employees are an Investment